GIFT CERTIFICATES NOW AVAILABLE!

 2. Why do people create a Living Trust?

-Most people create one to avoid probate court, protect their privacy, and make things easier for loved ones.
-A properly prepared trust helps keep control in your hands and peace of mind in your home.
+Most people create one to avoid probate court and make things easier for loved ones.

 4. What’s the difference between a Will and a Living Trust?